drshahizan/Python-big-data/Assignment 1/Lab/readme.md

 Using the dataset, we develop a model for predicting fraudulent transactions at a financial institution and then create an actionable plan based on the model's insights.
 The case data is available in *CSV* format, with 11 columns and 6362620 rows.
 The file size is *493.53 MB*.
 The purpose of this study is to comprehend how financial fraud operates and how it can be prevented in the future.

-The dataset is found from kaggle datasets- [Fraudulent Transactions Dataset](https://www.kaggle.com/datasets/chitwanmanchanda/fraudulent-transactions-data)
+The dataset is found from kaggle datasets: [Fraudulent Transactions Dataset](https://www.kaggle.com/datasets/chitwanmanchanda/fraudulent-transactions-data)

 ## Dataset Dictionary: